 - There is no professional designation or title given for completing the ProHort class.

-- You may choose to include the class on your resume as professional development.
+- You may include the class on your resume as professional development.

 - ProHort students do not receive University credits.